dev-centr/templates/README.md

 # FoodTruckNerdz Developer Instructions

-This is the base repository / master repository, inside which you should load all of the other repositories.
+This is the base repository / master repository, which you should load all of the other repositories inside of.
 This repository holds settings files and instructions for setting up your development workspace on your local machine.

 ![pic](/files/Repository%20Structure%20-%20Vercel%20Free.svg)